btaylor3892/champelec/src/pages/about/index.md

 image: /img/coco-elect-room-cropped.jpg
 ---
 ### We Strive To Exceed Expectations & Make Friends Along The Way
 In our commercial construction projects we seek work that will challenge us.
 We enjoy driving past the buildings we've worked on, knowing that we had a part in making that building exist in the way it does today.
 It's rewarding to tell and show others what we've accomplished.
-On all projects we take pride in our work and as can be seen in the image above make even the places that are never seen look appealing and installed well.
+On all projects we take pride in our work and as can be seen in the image above make even the places that are never seen look appealing and well installed.

 In our service work, both residential and commercial we strive to give our customers the best final product for a beyond reasonable price.
 We enjoy dealing with our repeat customers as we have gotten to know each other over the years.
 Everyday we work hard to try and gain more repeat customers, because that is a sign to us that we are doing things right.